The Hyde Amendment and Coverage for Abortion Services

 The removal of the Hyde Amendment from the appropriations bill would also affect nearly one million women of reproductive age who are currently enrolled in Medicare,13 and many others who receive their care through the Indian Health Service and the Children’s Health Insurance Program.
 In order for women in the military and the Peace Corps, federal employees, and others who are receiving federally funded health benefits (outside of the HHS Appropriations bill) to obtain abortion coverage, the Hyde-like provisions would either need to be repealed from the authorizing law or lifted from the Congressionally approved appropriations bills that fund those federal programs.

-For the first time, the Democratic Platform has called for the repeal of the Hyde Amendment, which the party asserts impedes a woman’s constitutional right to an abortion.
-While this statement sets a significant precedent for a presidential candidate’s public position on the issue, it would need sufficient support among members of Congress to make this policy change.
+During the 2016 presidential election, the Democratic Platform called for the repeal of the Hyde Amendment for the first time, which the party asserts impedes a woman’s constitutional right to an abortion.
+While this statement set a significant precedent for a presidential candidate’s public position on the issue, it would need sufficient support among members of Congress to make this policy change.
 Prior efforts to lift the federal funding ban by abortion rights supporters have not been successful and given the current make-up of the House and Senate, it would still be very challenging to pass.
 The Republican Party, on the other hand, seeks to codify the Hyde Amendment, thus permanently limiting the use of federal funds for abortion.
 Anti-abortion advocates efforts to make the Hyde Amendment permanent law have also been blocked by numerous political obstacles, leaving the policy as a temporary law that must be approved annually.

 |Table 1: Medicaid Coverage of Women, Ages 15-49|